 The aim of this project is to contribute an empirical, historical account to scholarly attempts to de-naturalize or de-center the venture capital funding model and its attendant ideologies of explosive growth, “disruptive” market dominance and financialized success from the high technology sector.
 Through this historical account, I argue that there were identifiable events, actions, and individuals responsible for valorizing venture capital, that they were primarily financiers and experienced government bureaucrats located on the East Coast, and that they were invested in the mechanisms and promotion of deregulation and financialization as policy projects with identifiably neoliberal aims, rather than the development of the high technology sector itself.

 You can read my comprehensive exam text on the historical politics of disruptive action here.

 I define “civic fiction” as the construction of complex counterfactuals that enable a person or an event to take a role in a public dialogue that they feel they wouldn’t be able to otherwise.
 This project examines this phenomenon, which goes beyond the familiar “lying in politics,” as a manifestation of a certain type of “outsider” political action with implications for cosmopolitanism, sympathy, the role of false witnessing in politics, and the potential for unwilling audience collusion with the fictive act.
-An early paper on this theory was presented at Theorizing the Web 2014.
+An early paper on this theory, focused on the Gay Girl In Damascus case study, was presented at Theorizing the Web 2014.